fsc4j/fsc4j/README.md

 Filter those out by enabling Step Filtering.
 Right-click on the offending stack frame in the Threads view and choose `Edit Step Filters...`.
 Enable `java.*`, `jdk.*`, `sun.*`.

+### The installation instructions do not work for me

+They do work in the vast majority of cases.
+If they do not work for you, see the [manual installation instructions](manual_installation.md).

 ## TODO
 - Perform typechecking of `@creates` clauses
 - Perform run-time checking of `@throws`, `@may_throw`, `@invar`, `@inspects`, `@mutates`, `@mutates_properties`, and `@creates` clauses